qbiomaster/qBioMaster-introduction/Detailed program.md

 - Look for the average European (and worldwide) per day consumption and compare with yours.

 - Is that it?
 What about cooking?
-How is you diet affecting the amount of water used for your lifestyle?
+How is your diet affecting the amount of water used for your lifestyle?

 - Estimate the amount of water (and the extension of the land) that was necessary to produce your typical meal.